Dpehect/Sentinel-Mesh-App/README.md

 - Node.js 20 or newer
 - npm 10 or newer
 - Git
-- Docker and Docker Compose for the full infrastructure stack
+- Docker and Docker Compose for full infrastructure

-Check your versions:
+Verify:

 ```bash
 node --version